BruhNav/Transport/README.md

 **Vite** : Refer to https://vitejs.dev/ to understand the concepts of ViteJS

 **TailwindCSS** : Refer to https://tailwindcss.com/ to understand how to use Tailwind CSS

+**React Icons** : Refer to https://react-icons.github.io/react-icons to understand how to use React Icons